 Feb 2018-Present: Research Associate, Research Unit, Royal College of Physicians and Surgeons of Canada.

-In this role, I conduct my research program, taking advantage of the unique opportunties the Royal College offers for connecting with policymakers and educators.
+I conduct an independent research program, taking advantage of the unique opportunties the Royal College offers for connecting with policymakers and educators.
 More details are available on my Research page.

 Jan 2016-Feb 2018: Postdoctoral Fellow, Centre for Health Education Scholarship (CHES), Faculty of Medicine, University of British Columbia